aostruszka/nonrec-make/Readme.txt

 it perform well, do you have any suggestions for the improvements ... and so on.
 This implementation is based on GNU make and its new features introduced in 3.80.
-But don't use that version - these features has bugs.
+But don't use that version - these features had bugs in that version.
 Use version 3.81 where everything works OK.

 Before you keep on reading though, just take a look at the structure of the Rules.mk files (Rules.top has exactly the same structure as Rules.mk